dnmmy/openvrLOL/README.md

 More information on OpenVR and SteamVR can be found on https://steamvr.com

-OpenVR SDK OpenVR SDK that actually compiles on linux

   cd src; mkdir _build; cd _build; cmake ..; make